 Ready to Begin?

 While there's a lot of great stuff, here are a few of my personal favorites:

 The piece on content mill writing is recommended reading for new visitors.
-We show how to take a $10 per hour piecework gig and leverage it up to over $50 per hour (as a freelance writer) and push it even higher if you learn how to do digital publishing.
+We show how to take a $10 per hour piecework gig and leverage it up to over $50 per hour (as a freelance writer) and push it even higher if you learn how to do digital publishing (primarily learning SEO, copywriting, and advertising management).
 Even if writing isn't your thing (I'm not a writer either), the ideas we share in the process analysis can certainly be applied to many other freelance opportunities.

 Tired of haggling with recruiters and HR departments who want to beat you down for a discount?
 Then take a look at our article on expert networks, a rare but lucrative little niche if you've got the right kind of industry expertise.
 Then go think about how you can get in front of these same high paying investor clients and help them solve similar problems at high rates.

 Remember the movie "Office Space" and "Up in the Air"?
 It turns out there really are freelance HR consultants - read our story here.

 Want to help non-profits raise money?
 We spoke with a grant consultant.
 Use your writing, marketing, and communications skills to help raise funds for a good cause (and pay the bills).Or perhaps you would like to get your hands dirty, clean up the world and do some recycling in the process?
 Check out the article on setting up a junk removal business.

 And finally - if you know how to sell and want to swing for the fences, we've found some interesting ideas related to starting a white label services business.
 You may have heard of white-labeling and private-labeling products on Amazon.
 This takes that same concept and applies it to local service business opportunities with potentially less competition.
 Or if you just want to dip your toe in the water without a major committment, check out Amazon Merch or building a micro-service on Fiverr.
 (Lower return but also less risk / investment)